Are You Doing All You Can To Develop Your Workforce?

 Focus on the right outcomes

-Finally, the primary goal of cross-functional training should be to develop the skills and abilities of the trainee.
-In other words, target the experience of the trainee, not their performance in the new role.
+Finally, the primary goal of cross-functional training should be to develop the skills and abilities of the trainee for succession.
+In other words, target the experience of the potential successor, not their performance in the new role.
 Did the trainee feel engaged while learning new responsibilities?
 Do they feel like they gained new skills and abilities that they couldn’t learn otherwise?
 Use this information to improve how you conduct cross-functional training in the future.

 How SIGMA Can Help